AdobeDocs/analytics.en/help/implement/c-implementation-methods/choose-implementation-method.md

 ## [!UICONTROL Dynamic Tag Management] {#section_22E3F3F928894A6A8D77E6953E6CA51C}

 [!UICONTROL Dynamic Tag Management] automates much of the detail work required to implement [!DNL Analytics].
 Enter the required information in a form-based interface, and [!DNL Dynamic Tag Management] generates the code you need to add to your pages.

-Although [!UICONTROL Dynamic Tag Management] greatly simplifies the implementation process, you should be familiar with [basic [!DNL Analytics] terminology](../../implement/analytics-terminology-basics/analytics-terminology-basics.md#concept_4A3368DE509E41969497405ED0DC0CEF) before you begin.
-It is also useful to be familiar with JavaScript.

-For example, you should understanding the following:
+It is useful to be familiar with JavaScript, and to understand basic Analytics terminology, such as

 * What an [eVar](https://marketing.adobe.com/resources/help/en_US/reference/conversion_var_admin.html) is and how it works
 * When to use a [custom event](../../implement/analytics-terminology-basics/c-props-evars/event-custom.md#concept_CDA3C98C85B24A71B4B5C71F24BF918F)